TheBlueMatt/chrony_ntp_logconv/README.md

   * Chrony massages samples over a longer time horizon and prints the calcualted offset in statistics.log whereas NTP prints samples from a much shorter time horizon (possibly before massaging, but I didn't dig deep enough) in peerstats.
-We could pull from measurements.log which may be more comparable to NTPd peerstats, but its missing some fields which ntpviz wants.
+We could pull from measurements.log which may be more comparable to NTPd peerstats, but it doesn't print the jitter (as a single measurement doesn't, itself, have jitter).